zuraxy/hackathon/Cycling/README.md

-# CycleWaze - Intelligent Cycling Routes
+# Pedal Map - Intelligent Cycling Routes

-CycleWaze is an innovative cycling route planner app created by DLSU students for the HackerCup hackathon.
+Pedal Map is an innovative cycling route planner app created by DLSU students for the HackerCup hackathon.
 Think of it as "Waze but for Strava" - providing intelligent route planning specifically designed for cyclists.

 ## 🚲 Features